MikeCook9994/GenRB/README.md

 ## DEFINING EVENT HANDLERS

-You can specify a function as an event handler in your configuration wherever the configuration template specifies `function(): boolean` as an accepted value.
+You can specify a function as an event handler in your configuration wherever the configuration template specifies `function(): return_type` as an accepted value.
 Event handlers all have a fixed set of inputs (arguments) and outputs (return values).
-They are passed into and returned from the function in the order described in the table below
+They are passed into and returned from the function in the order described in the tables below

 | output | type | description |
 |---|---|---|